Chellapandian56/vendor-management-system/README.md

 # vendor-management-system
 Hii, This is chellapandian.
-I created a repository for vendor management systom and i add the installation steps below.
+I created a repository for vendor management system and i add the installation steps below.
 Steps.
 step-1: Create a virtual environment using the command python -m venv venv-name.
 step-2: Clone my project using the code link in git terminal using the command git clone <url>.